asbor/iu-project-software-engineering/documents/01-Conception-Phase/chapters/01_Introduction_and_Goals.md

 ## Requirements Overview

-***What is HoppyBrew?***

-*HoppyBrew* is a web application designed to help beer-brewer enthusiasts manage their brewing recipes and brew logs.
+***What is HoppyBrew?*** *HoppyBrew* is a web application designed to help beer-brewer enthusiasts manage their brewing recipes and brew logs.
 The application is intended to provide a user-friendly and intuitive interface for managing brewing recipes and brew logs.
 The application is designed to be compatible with a wide range of devices and browsers, and to integrate with other brewing tools and services, such as `iSpindel`.
 The application is targeted at beer brewer enthusiasts who want to manage their brewing recipes and brew logs in a simple and efficient way without the need for overpriced subscriptions fees like at [@Brewfather], [@BrewersFriend]  or [@BeerSmith].

 **Note!** *The terminology **brew** and **batch** are used interchangeably in this document to refer to the same thing, i.e. a single brewing process.*

-***Why HoppyBrew?***

-The thing which sets HoppyBrew apart from other brewing applications is that it is open-source and free to use.
+***Why HoppyBrew?*** The thing which sets HoppyBrew apart from other brewing applications is that it is open-source and free to use.
 This means that users can use the application without having to pay any subscription fees.

-***Main Features***

-The main features of the application are as follows:
+***Main Features:*** The main features of the application are as follows:

 * Store and manage brewing recipes
 * Create and manage batches based on recipes.